DanRuta/IMGArrays/README.md

 How many characters of metadata to use per value.
 More information and explanation on this to follow, but in short, 0 is for normalized values, 1 (default) for values up to 99999999, and 2 for values up to 999999999999999.
 Smaller capacities use smaller file sizes.

+**lDecZeroes** - _bool_ - *Default*: `true`

+Whether to use a metadata character to encode leading decimal zeroes.
+This can be turned off, for example, if the values encoded are not decimal, or you are absolutely sure none of them have decimal values that start with 0.

 ### Converting from PNG